 (b) Determining whether attorneys meet the requirements established by the Board on Indigent Defense Services to be eligible to provide indigent defense services and maintaining a list of such attorneys.

-2. Developing and providing continuing legal education programs for attorneys who provide indigent criminal defense services.
+2. Developing and providing continuing legal education programs for

 3. Identifying and encouraging best practices for delivering the most effective indigent defense services.